User37som/libbitcoin/bx-message-sign.md

 Arguments (positional):

 WIF                  The WIF private key to use for signing.
 MESSAGE              The binary message data to sign.
+If not specified
+                     the message is read from STDIN.
 ```